 Mike from Adventure Curated tells us the six things he wished he knew before he started towing.

-- Tire pressures matter.
+Tyre pressures matter.
 Lots.
 When off-road, especially in soft sand and mud, trailers can act somewhat like anchors.
-If the wheels aren’t driven, and if the tires are firm the trailer can really sink.
-Just like with your 4WD you’ll definitely be less likely to get stuck if you air down your trailer tires too.
+The wheels aren’t driven, and if the tyres are firm the trailer can really sink.
+Just like with your 4WD you’ll definitely be less likely to get stuck if you air down your trailer tyres too.

-- On corrugations, shock absorbers (or leaf springs) do some of the work but dropping tire pressures will help absorb shock too.
+On corrugations, shock absorbers (or leaf springs) do some of the work but dropping tyre pressures will help absorb shock too.
 It will increase the lifespan of your camper/caravan and its components, and it will help to stop everything packed inside it being rattled to pieces.

 Watching your weight

 With all that extra space it’s easy to load up, but the extra weight can easily restrict the remote places that you can visit.
 On more challenging trips it’s worth considering leaving some luxuries at home to reduce weight and make travel more effortless.

 Reversing is not as scary as you think